 Microalbuminuria conventionally is defined as urinary albumin excretion between 30 and 300 mg/24 hours.
 Microalbuminuria is associated with left ventricular hypertrophy and carotid atherosclerosis.
-An emerging issue highlighted by a review of the subject by Viazzi et al, 2016 is the observed linear relationship between degree of albuminuria and left ventricular hypertrophy.
-Would treatment of blood pressure be able to reduce microalbuminuria and result in better and renal outcomes?
+An emerging issue highlighted by a review of the subject by Viazzi et al, 201613 is the observed linear relationship between degree of albuminuria and left ventricular hypertrophy.
+Would the treatment of blood pressure be able to reduce microalbuminuria and result in better and renal outcomes?
 More studies are needed to answer this.

 Meanwhile, urine albumin excretion (UAE) is a low-cost, easy-to-use test and a powerful predictor of cardiovascular diseases.
 This should be part of the routine evaluation of hypertensive patients.
-Treating the hypertension to ensure albuminuria is a practical treatment strategy.